Optimizing Your Solimar Environments: Best Practices and Pitfalls

 By following these best practices, you can maintain stable and optimal Solimar production environments while minimizing downtime and reducing errors.

-A standby system is an exact duplicate of your production system that stands ready to shoulder your production work at any time in case of production down situation.
-It is a production environment so all of the same rules apply.
-Staging systems are a clean mirror of the production system.
-Your staging system is where you apply things like upgrades and patches.
-Applications are tested in staging to determine if they work.
-Once all of the changes have been tested and pass regression testing, they can be applied to the production server.
-At the end of this process staging and production should be identical protected environments.
+A standby system is an exact duplicate of your production system that stands ready to shoulder your production work at any time, in case of a production down situation.
+It’s basically a production environment, so all the same rules should be applied.
+Staging systems are a clean mirror of the production system, where you apply things like upgrades and patches, where applications are tested to determine if they work.
+Once all of the changes, including upgrades and patches, have been tested and passed to regression testing, they can be applied to the production server at the end of this process.

-Dev/Test systems are the daily drivers for staff who are charged with maintaining existing jobs or developing new jobs for production.
-They may have development tools, debugging tools and other software that can cause instability, impact performance or otherwise jeopardize production.
-These are messy systems, so they can’t be relied upon as a perfect stand in for production.
-That is why you need a staging system.
+Staging and production should be identical, protected environments.
+Development test systems are the daily drivers for staff who are charged with maintaining existing jobs or developing new jobs for production.
+They may have development tools, debugging tools, and other software that can cause instability in performance or otherwise jeopardize production.
+These are messy systems, so they can’t be relied upon as a perfect stand in for production, which is why you need a staging system.

-Recovery is a mirror of the production system that can be stood up or activated for use as required to handle production while the production system is unavailable to produce work.
-A recovery system must be kept in perfect sync with the production environment to ensure that when it is brought up, it will function perfectly in place of the production system.
+Recovery is a mirror of the production system that can be stood up or activated for use, as required to handle production while the production system is unavailable to produce work.
+A recovery system must be kept in perfect sync with the production environment to ensure that when it’s brought up, it will function perfectly in place of the production system for situations like disaster recovery.

 This diagram shows the preferred method for making any kind of changes to your production environment.
-Build and test applications in your dev/test environment.
-Apply all operating system patches and software upgrades here.
-The staging environment should be kept in sync with the dev/test as well.
-The difference is that it is a clean system without dev tools or other software that could impact production.
-Applications and any software or operating system upgrades are pushed to the staging environment where they are extensively tested.
-Once they’ve been validated in that environment.
-An image is made of a fully tested staging server environment.
-Any software or operating system upgrades are then made to the production environment to make it match.
+Build and test applications in your Test/Dev environment and apply all the operating system patches and software upgrades here.
+The staging environment should be kept in sync with the Test/Dev as well.
+The difference is that it is a clean system without dev tools or other software that could impact production applications.
+Any software operating system upgrades are pushed to the staging environment where they are extensively tested.
+Once they’ve been validated in that environment, an image is made of the fully tested staging server environment.
+Any software operating system upgrades are then made to the production environment to make it match.
 When migrating Solimar content, you should migrate the entire server rather than just moving an individual application.
-From this simple flow can ensure that your production system is stable and up to date, reducing risk of any downtime because of upgrades.
+Following this simple flow can ensure that your production system is stable and up to date, reducing the risk of any downtime because of upgrades and etc. The process is a bit different for SOLitrack and SOLsearcher Enterprise because they use a database backend which is covered in the documentation.

-The Solimar support team has been around for a long time and they’ve seen it all.
-Here are some of the best and worst practices straight from them.
+The Solimar support team has been around for a long time, and they’ve seen all sorts of environmental situations, which we’ll go over for some of the best and worst practices they’ve encountered.

 Any upgrades made to your production environment without being fully tested in staging creates a risk that something will break.
 Databases, operating system patches, drivers, networking, really anything has the possibility of disrupting production.
-Some of these upgrades are very hard to back out.
-If staging is identical to production, and it passes testing there. you can safely and confidently push work into production.
+Some of these upgrades are very hard to back out, so if the staging is identical to production and it passes testing there, you can safely and confidently push changes into production.

-Customers who don’t have a staging environment are forced to push applications directly from dev/test into production.
-This can be risky.
-Many times. dev/test environments have tools, libraries and other components that are not available in staging and production.
-So, the developer runs the app and it works fine there, then they push it into production and it doesn’t work because of a missing or a different version of a library installed as part of the development environment.
-Remember, these environments can be complicated.
-Opening apps to a staging environment and beating it up there allows you to catch issues there and not in production.
-Finding out the hard way may mean on the shop floor after it’s printed, or worse yet, in the customer’s hands.
+Customers who don’t have a staging environment are forced to push applications directly from Test/Dev into production, which can be risky.
+Many times, the Test/Dev environments have tools, libraries, and other components that are not available in staging and production, so the developer runs the app and if it works fine there, then they push it into production and it doesn’t work because of a missing or different version of a library install as part of that development environment.
+Remember these environments can be complicated.
+Opening apps to a staging environment and feeding it up there allows you to catch issues there and not in production.
+Finding out the hard way they mean on the shop floor after it’s printed or worse yet, in the customer’s hands.

-Disaster is no time to test your disaster recovery process.
-It must be exercised and practiced on a regular basis to ensure that the people, processes and technologies are all working.
-Calling for after our support could be an awkward and expensive way to get things running again.
-The safe route is to make a full copy of your Solimar server, and pushing that to a shared storage location.
-It will always be available should you need to stand up a recovery server at another location.
-Regularly rehearsing DR procedures is necessary not just for the technology, but especially for the people involved in the process.
+During an actual disaster, there’s no time to test your disaster recovery process.
+It must be exercised and practiced on a regular basis to ensure that the people, processes, and technologies are all working.
+Calling for after hour support could be an awkward and expensive way to get things up and running again.
+The safe route is to make a full copy of your Solimar servers, and pushing that to a shared storage location that will always be available should you need to stand up a recovery server at another location.
+Regularly rehearsing their procedures is necessary not just for the technology, but especially for the people involved in the process.